wp-plugins/jm-twitter-cards/readme.txt

 2. Make sure you have correctly <a href="https://dev.twitter.com/node/7940" title="Twitter cards submit">submitted your website to Twitter</a>
 3. Wait for Twitter's answer (a mail that tells you your site has been approved)
 4. If it still doesn't work please open a thread on support
-5. (update : 16 dec 2012) There is another thing that can cause conflicts : if you're using some third-part application to tweet (e.g IFTTT) or if you do something with your URL (e.g tinyurl), Twitter won't let you benefit from your card.
-URL has to contain the approved domain name.

 ––––
 En Français